gaschneider/useful-stuff/websites.md

 [CSS Box Shadow Generator](https://www.cssmatic.com/box-shadow) - similar to the grid one, but for box shadow effects

-[Clip Path](https://bennettfeely.com/clippy/) - simple way to create shapes using css clip-path property
+[CSS Clip Path](https://bennettfeely.com/clippy/) - simple way to create shapes using css clip-path property